sukhsung/spectrum-image/README.md

+# Spectrum-Image: Interactive Data Explorer for Spatial Spectroscopic Dataset
+Spectrum-Image is Python packag for spectroscopic data, built with Jupter lab interactivity in mind, with minimal dependencies
+Most of code is written with EELS (Electron Energy Loss Spectroscopy) in mind, but is relevant for any highdimensional spectroscopic dataset.

-# EELS
+# Relevant techniques:
-Python Package for EELS (Electron Energy Loss Spectroscopy) data set.
+EELS (Electron Energy Loss Spectroscopy)
+RIXS (Resonant Inelastic Xray Scattering)
+Raman Spatial Mapping

-Built with Jupter lab interactivity in mind, with minimal dependencies Check out the notebook example (`example_eels.ipynb`) to get started.
+Check out the notebook example (`example_eels.ipynb`) to get started.

 ## Installation